GUARD: A Safe Reinforcement Learning Benchmark: Experiment Details

 \subsection{Metrics Comparison}

-we report all the $72$ results of our test suites by three metrics: \begin{itemize} \item The average episode return $J_r$. \item The average episodic sum of costs $M_c$. \item The average cost over the entirety of training $\rho_c$. \end{itemize} All of the three metrics were obtained from the final epoch after convergence.
-Each metric was averaged over two random seed.
+we report all the $45$ results of our test suites by three metrics: \begin{itemize} \item The average episode returns $J_r$. \item The average episodic sum of costs $M_c$. \item The average cost over the entirety of training $\rho_c$. \end{itemize} All of the three metrics were obtained from the final epoch after convergence.
+Each metric was averaged over two random seeds.